|This page is devoted to expatriate Congolese bands working in East Africa in the 70s and 80s. My aim here is to plot a family tree, adding |

 High-voiced Lovy Mokolo Longomba came in the middle of a distinguished family.
 He was a brother of Awilo and son of Vicky Longomba, founding member of OK Jazz who created Lovy du Zaire in 1971.
 His twin sons Christian and Lovy are hip-hop stars in Kenya today.
 Lovy started his career at 18 with Orchestre Macchi.
 In 1976 he and Dindo Yogo with guitarist Nseka Huit Kilos left Macchi and formed Etumba na Ngwaka with singers Lofanga, Gaby Yau-Yau and Mukolo, lead vocals (who later died in Kenya).
 Huit Kilos, of course, went on to star with l'Afrisa International of Rochereau and now backs Ricardo Lemvo in Makina Loca, based in Los Angeles.
 In August 1978 Lovy left Kinshasa and moved to Nairobi where he joined Les Kinois, but three months later he quit that group for Boma Liwanza (Dindo Yogo meanwhile joined Viva la Musica, then Langa Langa Stars in 1981, and Tout Choc Anti Choc in 1983).
 After only 6 months with Boma Liwanza, Lovy was off again, to join Super Mazembe of Mutonkole Longwa Didos, and got the nickname "Ya Mama" because he would sing the high women's part in story songs.
 Band-mates included Joseph Okello Songa, Musa Olokwiso Mandala & Fataki Lokassa from Les Noirs.
 His hits included "Lovy," "Yo mabe," "Ndeko," "Nanga," "Mokano" and "Elena."
 Lovy left in 1981 & sang with Shika Shika for two years.
 He joined Mos Mos of Moises Fonta (with Monimambo and other members of his circle) before forming his own group Super Lovy on the AIT label and, to avoid a contractual conflict, used the name Bana Likasi when he recorded for Audio Productions Ltd (Their "Mado Zaina part 1" can be found on THE NAIROBI BEAT [Rounder]).
 He recorded several solo albums produced by Felix Jakomo.
 In "Lomama," Lovy namechecks Massamba, Felix, Dialukila and Monimambo, so we can assume they remained friends.
 He even quotes "Tika na lela"!
 He was a founder of Ibeba System, along with Dhago Mayombe, but never recorded with them.
 In 1988 Lovy went to Dar es Salaam and performed with Orch.
 Afriso Ngoma.
 Lovy Longomba died in a car crash in Tanzania in 1996.

 Tabu Frantal, Lifenya Lorri and Mandefu wa Mandefu were also band members of Shika Shika.
-The latter wrote their hit "Bibi moke."
+The latter wrote five of their hits, including "Bibi moke," which were issued on the Jaca label.
 Tabu Frantal released "Helena" on the Hudson label with Orchestre Malekesa du Zaire.
 Nsilu wa Bansilu Manitcho (who was in Japan, but is now back in Kenya, doing Gospel music) of Bana Ngenge was also in the band, occasionally playing bass: he's name-checked in the song "Tina."
 Siama Matuzungidi was the rhythm guitarist.
 Born in the Congo in 1953, he grew up at a Jesuit school where he had unlimited access to the music room.
 Inspired by Bavon Marie Marie, he started playing guitar with Orchestre Cavacha in 1971.
 In 1975 he was with Orchestre Bibicha until 1978 when he quit Kinshasa for Kampala, Uganda, where he joined Kombe Kombe.
 He recalls: "Coco Zigo took me to Uganda and we formed Kombe Kombe band; this was in 1978.
 The same year Lovy Longomba joined us in Kombe Kombe; and Kanda Bongo Man came with Bella Mambo band.
 We played in the same club Monday to Friday.
 We kind of mixed the two bands together and lived in the same house -- all of us together for maybe a year.
 We moved to Kenya in 1979 with Coco Zigo, while others went back to Zaire.
 In Kenya the first band was called Viva Makale: we played at the Garden Square which was ruled by Buami Walumona and George Kalombo and then from there musical life in Nairobi began."
 Siama, who was given the name "Mualimu" or Teacher because of his skill on the guitar, also played with Orchestra Shika Shika until 1980 when he was a founding member of Moja One.
 He remembers: " I composed "Sisili" and "Rebeca" with Shika Shika band.
 With Moja One I contributed ideas, composed, and played rhythm guitar parts."
 He was also in Virunga then Ibeba System for five years (1981-85), including a three-year stint in Tokyo.
 After playing with Losaka in 1994 and Shangoya (1995-2004) Siama started Marimba Africa in Minneapolis, where he now lives.

 Coco Zigo Mike sang with Viva Stars in Kenya and later formed Losaka la Musica.
 He died in a Nairobi hospital in August 1998.